Klairm/chip8/README.md

 # chip8
-Chip8 emulator in C
+Chip8 interpreter in C

-A simple Chip8 emulator written in C for educational purposes
+A simple Chip8 interpreter written in C for educational purposes

 ## Building
 ```bash